IBM/AutoMLPipeline.jl/README.md

 # transform! function always expect one input argument in all cases.

 # First, import the abstract types and define your own mutable structure
 # as subtype of either Learner or Transformer.
+Also import the fit! and
+# transform! functions to be overloaded.
 Also load the DataFrames package
+# as the main data interchange format.

 using DataFrames
+using AutoMLPipeline.AbsTypes, AutoMLPipeline.Utils

 import AutoMLPipeline.AbsTypes: fit!, transform!  #for function overloading

 export fit!, transform!, MyFilter